opencog/semantic-vision/README.md

 # Semantic Vison within OpenCog

 This is the official repository of the semantic vision research initiative within OpenCog.
+Please see the [Wiki](https://github.com/opencog/semantic-vision/wiki) for more information!
 It is starting as of September 2017 and we are adding research material, code used for experimentation and results in the coming weeks.

 ## Abstract